Kanikacoder13/Summer-Training-2026/Day-06.md

 By the end of today's session, I was able to:

-- Apply slicing techniques to NumPy arrays.
+- Apply Python fundamentals to solve real-world programming problems.
-- Differentiate between Views and Copies.
-- Use the `.copy()` method to create independent arrays.
+- Improve logical reasoning through function-based and recursive programming.
-- Perform efficient computations using Broadcasting.
+- Implement bitwise operations for efficient computations.
-- Apply Vectorization to optimize numerical operations.
-- Understand the importance of these techniques in data processing for AI & ML.
+- Solve AI & ML-oriented data preprocessing and evaluation problems.
+- Strengthen coding skills through hands-on problem-solving exercises.

 ---

 ## Conclusion

-Today's session enhanced my understanding of advanced NumPy concepts, including slicing, broadcasting, vectorization, and memory management.
-The practical exercises improved my ability to manipulate datasets efficiently and prepared me for more advanced data analysis and Machine Learning tasks.
+Today's session was dedicated to extensive Python programming practice through a variety of logical and AI & ML-oriented coding problems.
+The hands-on exercises reinforced concepts such as functions, recursion, data structures, bitwise operations, and data preprocessing, helping improve programming proficiency and problem-solving skills required for future AI & Machine Learning applications.